exercism/research_experiment_1/exercises/x86-64-assembly-2-b/README.md

-## Introduction

-This is Part 2 of our research into differences in the ways in which people write x86-64 Assembly.
-This exercise should take 10-15 minutes for a programmer who is proficient in x86-64 Assembly.
-There is no right or wrong way to approach it - just do what feels the most natural to you.
-Feel free to use books, Google or Stack Overflow, just like you would if you were programming normally, but please don't actively look for a solution to the problem as this will negatively affect the research.

 ## Instructions

 Your task is to extend existing code with new functionality.
 The code you'll be working with has a function named `color_name`.
 This function takes an enum value, and returns the name of the constant in the enumeration that has the specified value.